-- The student-faculty member conference shall take place within ten (10) working days after official notification of the grade from the registrar's office. - If either the student or faculty member wants the conference to take place in the presence of a third party, a request will be submitted to the Program Director or another member of the institution to sit in on the conference. - The student shall explain the reasons for appealing the grade (see Cause for Final Grade Appeals), and the faculty member shall explain the reasons for assigning the grade. - If the faculty member believes the grade should not be changed, the student shall be notified electronically or in writing (with a copy to the Program Director within five (5) working days after the conference has occurred. - The Program Director will consider all the facts presented by the student and faculty member and decide regarding any grade change based on the criteria listed in Cause for Final Grade Appeals A and B. - The student will be notified electronically or in writing within a reasonable time period of the Program Director's decision.
+- 1. A student-faculty member conference shall take place within ten (10) class days after official notification of the grade from the Registrar's office. - 2.
+If either the student or faculty member wants the conference to take place in the presence of a third party, a request will be submitted to the appropriate Assistant Dean or another member of the SDM to sit in on the conference. - 3.
+The student shall explain the reasons for appealing the grade (see Cause for Final Grade Appeals), and the faculty member shall explain the reasons for assigning the grade. - 4.
+If the faculty member believes the grade should not be changed, the student shall be notified in writing (with a copy to the appropriate Assistant Dean) within five (5) class days after the conference has occurred. - 5.
+The Assistant Dean or their Designee will consider all the facts presented by the student and faculty member and make a decision regarding any grade change based on the criteria listed in Cause for Final Grade Appeals, section 3.5.5.1.

+6. The student will be notified in writing within a reasonable time period of the Assistant Dean's or his Designee's decision.